 He said a genetic biomarker test was needed to determine just which patients were most likely to benefit from the drug.

-About two-thirds of patients on ipilimumab had some form of immune-related side effects compared with one-third on vaccine, researchers said.
+About two thirds of patients on ipilimumab had some form of immune related side effects compared with one third on vaccine, researchers said.

 Leerink Swann analyst Seamus Fernandez forecasts ipilimumab sales of $575 million in 2016 with an approval for metastatic melanoma.

-O‘Day is counting on a speedy approval.
+O’Day is counting on that approval.